pablobastidasv/pablobastidasv.github.io/_posts/2016-08-29-example-post-three.md

 ---
-title: Description of a Pot Still
+title: Como modelar una entidad
 categories:
+- Clean Architecture
+- Arquitecture
+- Java
-- General
+- Diseño
 excerpt: |
   A pot still is a type of still used in distilling spirits such as whisky or brandy.
 Heat is applied directly to the pot containing the wash (for whisky) or wine (for brandy).
 feature_text: |
-  ## The Pot Still
-  The modern pot still is a descendant of the alembic, an earlier distillation device
+  ## Entidades del sistema
+  Desarrolladores tienden a pensar que una entidad representa una tabla en la base de datos, es esto asi?
 feature_image: "https://picsum.photos/2560/600?image=733"
 image: "https://picsum.photos/2560/600?image=733"
 ---